Feist Publications, Inc. v. Rural Telephone Service Co.

-Feist Publications, Inc., v.
+Feist Publications, Inc. v.
 Rural Telephone Service Co., 499 U.S. 340 (1991), was a landmark decision by the Supreme Court of the United States establishing that information alone without a minimum of original creativity cannot be protected by copyright.
 In the case appealed, Feist had copied information from Rural's telephone listings to include in its own, after Rural had refused to license the information.
 Rural sued for copyright infringement.
 The Court ruled that information contained in Rural's phone directory was not copyrightable and that therefore no infringement existed.

 Background

 Rural Telephone Service Company, Inc. is a telephone cooperative providing services for areas in northwest Kansas, with headquarters in the small town of Lenora, in Norton County.
 The company was under a statutory obligation to compile and distribute a "white pages" phone directory of all its customers free of charge as a condition of its monopoly franchise.

 Feist Publications, Inc. specialized in compiling telephone directories from larger geographic areas than Rural from other areas of Kansas.
 It had licensed the directory of 11 other local directories, with Rural being the only holdout in the region.
 Despite Rural's denial of a license to Feist, Feist copied 4,000 entries from Rural's directory.
-Because Rural had placed a small number of phony entries to detect copying, Feist was caught.
+Because Rural had placed a small number of phony entries to detect copying, Feist's copying was evidenced.

 Before this case, the substance of copyright in United States law followed the sweat of the brow doctrine, which gave copyright to anyone who invested significant amount of time and energy into their work.
 At trial and appeal level the courts followed this doctrine, siding with Rural.